ei_keyboard

 group uint32 the keyboard group (layout)

-Notification that the EIS implementation has changed modifier states on this device.
-Future ei_keyboard.key requests must take the new modifier state into account.
+Notification that the EIS implementation has changed group or modifier states on this device, but not necessarily in response to an ei_keyboard.key event or request.
+Future ei_keyboard.key requests must take the new group and modifier state into account.

 A client must assume that all modifiers are lifted when it receives an ei_device.paused event.
 The EIS implementation must send this event after ei_device.resumed to notify the client of any nonzero modifier state.